fvtt-fria-ligan/morkborg-foundry-vtt/how-to-use-this-system.md

   * *Poltroon the Jester*, *Hamfund the Squire*, and *Barbarister the Incredible Horse* are implemented as both follower and items in the compendiums, so you can play them how you prefer.

 ## Container Actors
   * In addition to the usual *container* Item type (e.g., the backpack), there is a *container* Actor type.
-This allows you to option to represent things like the Small Wagon and Donkey as tokens on the map, store items separately inside them, etc.
+This gives you the option to represent things like the Small Wagon and Donkey as tokens on the map, store items separately inside them, etc.
   * Currently drag-and-drop from anything to a container actor will duplicate the dragged/dropped item.
 You have to manually delete it (or decrement quantity) from the source.
+  * There is a *Containers* compendium with the Small Wagon and Donkey.

 ## Settings
   * There are user-configurable settings for alternate font and color schemes (upper right *Game Settings* icon button => *Configure Settings* button => *System Settings* tab).
 This can be helpful if anyone find the default fonts or colors hard to read, or if more eye-bleeding colors are desired :)